SamuelSwartzberg/flashcardifying_text_temp/inf.md

 su = substitute (in the past super) user sudo = substitute (in the past super) user do

+-E = --preserve-env

 ##### polkit

 polkit is a toolkit to allow finer-grained control than just running sudo.
 Polkit defines {{c1::actions}}, {{c2::who can use them (group/user)}}, and {{c3::under which circumstances}}.
+pkexec works like sudo, but instead opens a window for password entry (it also depends on polkit policies)

 ### projects